Summer Pre-College Pre-Law Program

 - Introduce students to study of law and the legal system as well as the legal profession.

-- Students will gain valuable insight about law school and a legal education.
+- Students will gain valuable insight into law school and a legal education.

 - The program will explore the Constitutional basis of the American Judicial System.